DHTMLX/docs-suite/docs/form/api/container/container_attach_method.md

 ---
-sidebar_label: attach
+sidebar_label: attach()
-title: attach
+title: JavaScript Form - attach Container Method
+description: You can explore the attach Container method of Form in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# attach()

-@short: attaches a DHTMLX component into a Container control
+@short: attaches a DHTMLX widget into a Container control

-@signature:
+@signature: attach(widget: any): void;

+@params:
+`widget` - the DHTMLX widget

 @example: const form = new dhx.Form("form", {
     css: "dhx_widget--bordered",